rezamobaraki/post-rating-system/README.md

 ### Fraud Detection Workflow:

 - **Rate Limiting**: Limits the number of actions a user can perform within a given period.
-- **Suspicious Activity Detection**: Detects suspicious behavior based on the frequency of ratings in a short time.
+- **Suspicious Activity Detection**: Detects suspicious behavior based on the frequency of ratings in a short time. ( e.g., sudden spikes in ratings for a post in a short period)

 ---